Search

 Ramsey Qubein

-As the closest airport to the U.S. capital, Reagan Washington National Airport is easy to use, conveniently close to tourist and government sites, and a favourite among aviation geeks for the views upon takeoff and landing.
+As the closest airport to the nation’s capital, Reagan Washington National Airport is easy to use, conveniently close to tourist and government sites, and a favourite of aviation geeks for the views upon takeoff and landing.
 But, there are some key points to consider when travelling from DCA.
 Here’s what you need to know!

 The airport location and layout

 The airport is located across the border in Crystal City, Virginia and is 8 km from Washington D.C..
-With considerably shorter runways and being so close to the U.S. capital (and key buildings like The White House, the Pentagon and Capitol Building), there are restrictions to the airport’s flying.
+With shorter runways and being so close to key buildings like The White House and the Pentagon, there are some unique restrictions on flying here.

-The reason aviation fans like me love this airport is two fold.
-For starters, the “river visual” approach affords sweeping views of the U.S. capital as the plane banks to land just a hundred or so metres from the ground (this helps to avoid flying right over Washington D.C.’s restricted air space).
-Taking off in the opposite direction also includes tourist-friendly vistas like the Lincoln Memorial, National Mall and Washington Monument among others.
+The reason aviation fans like me love this airport for two reasons.
+The “river visual” approach affords sweeping views of the capital as the plane banks to land just hundreds of feet from the ground (this helps avoid flying right over D.C.’s restricted air space).
+Taking off in the opposite direction also includes tourist-friendly vistas like the Lincoln Memorial and Washington Monument.
 I am always glued to my window.

 Busiest airlines at DCA

-DCA is a primary hub for American Airlines, serving many cities along the East Coast and midwest of the United States, as well as major Canadian airports.
+DCA is a primary hub for American Airlines, serving many cities along the East Coast and midwest.
 The airport serves a lot of flyers who are either travelling to D.C. or making a connection.
 I like connecting here when flying American because it is much less crowded and a generally more pleasant experience.
-The second largest carrier is Southwest Airlines followed by Delta and JetBlue, with Air Canada also operating here.
+The second largest carrier is Southwest Airlines followed by Delta and JetBlue.
 No matter what airline I am flying, the terminals have amazing views of the runway and monuments in the distance.

 Appreciating the history here

-President Bill Clinton named the airport in honour of President Ronald Reagan in 1998.
-In fact, this airport teems with U.S. politicians, especially around the weekend when many of them return to their home states.
+The airport was historically known as Washington National Airport until President Bill Clinton signed legislation to rename it in honour of President Ronald Reagan.
+The airport still teems with politicians, especially around the weekend when many of them return to their home states.

-If you’re a history or aviation buff like me, allow a little extra time to visit the exhibition hall in the corridor area between Terminals A and B. There, you can explore models of the original airport, historic photographs, memorabilia from various areas of the terminals like its former dining hall and video presentations.
-Part of the land that the airport now occupies was once a plantation, and there are some artefacts recovered also on display.
+If you’re a history or aviation buff like me, allow a little extra time to visit the exhibition hall in the corridor area between Terminals 1 and 2.
+There, you can explore models of the original airport, historic photographs and memorabilia from various areas of the terminals.
+Part of the land the airport now occupies was once a plantation, and there are some recovered artefacts on display too.
 It’s great for families looking to pass the time.

 Tips and tricks for using DCA